Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers

-Notice that in both cases, the \emph{base requirement} in Definition~\ref{def:blossom} guarantees the starting edge of the alternating walk $P_1(v)$ and $P_0(v)$ alternates with the base edge $\eta(B)$. \end{proof}
+Notice that in both cases, the \emph{base requirement} in Definition~\ref{def:blossom} guarantees the starting edge of both alternating walks $P_0(v)$ and $P_1(v)$ alternates with the base edge $\eta(B)$. \end{proof}

-The main difference between blossoms in generalized matching problems and blossoms in ordinary matching problem is that $P_0$ and $P_1$ are \emph{both} meaningful for finding augmenting walks or blossoms.
+The main difference between blossoms in generalized matching problems and blossoms in ordinary matching is that $P_0(v)$ and $P_1(v)$ are \emph{both} meaningful for finding augmenting walks or blossoms.
 In ordinary matching, since each vertex has at most $1$ matched edge incident to it, an alternating walk enters the blossom at the base vertex via a matched edge and must leave with an unmatched edge.
 As a result the subwalk inside the blossom is always even.
 In generalized matching problems, this subwalk can be either even or odd, and may contain a cycle.
 In general, an alternating walk enters the blossom at the base edge and can leave the blossom at \emph{any} nonbase edge.

 Similar to ordinary matching algorithms, we \emph{contract} blossoms in order to find augmenting structures to improve our $f$-matching.
 Contracting a blossom $B$ means replacing $B$ with a single vertex $v$ with an $f$-value $f(v) = \sum_{v' \in B} f(v') - 2 |M \cap E[B]|$.
 Here $E[B]$ is the set of edges induced by the vertex set $B$.

-We also define the notion of \emph{maturity} for blossoms, for both $f$-factor and $f$-edge cover.
-For simplicity let us focus on $f$-factor first.
-By complementary slackness, we can only assign a positive $z(B, I)$ for the pair $(B, I)$ if it satisfies the constraint $|F \cap (\gamma(B) \cup I)| \leq \left\lfloor (f(B) + |I|)/2 \right\rfloor$ with equality.
+Next we extend to notion of \emph{maturity} from \cite[p.~43]{Gab18} to $f$-matching and $f$-edge cover.
+Let us focus on $f$-matching first.
+Due to complementary slackness, we can only assign a positive $z$-value for the pair $(B, I)$ if it satisfies the constraint $|F \cap (\gamma(B) \cup I)| \leq \left\lfloor (f(B) + |I|)/2 \right\rfloor$ with equality.
 For ordinary matching, this requirement is implied by the combinatorial definition of blossoms.
 However, this is not the case for generalized matching, so we need a blossom to be \emph{mature} to fulfill the complementary slackness property.